Mediterranean Diet: What It Is, Benefits, How to Follow It - Dr. Axe

 If you’re looking to lose weight without being hungry and maintain that weight in a realistic way that can last a lifetime, this might be the plan for you.

-There’s room for interpretation in the Mediterranean diet, whether you prefer to eat less carbs, lower protein amounts or somewhere in between.
+There’s room for interpretation in the Mediterranean diet, whether you prefer to eat fewer carbs, lower protein amounts or somewhere in between.

 Fish, legumes, dairy products and grass-fed/free-range meats contain protein and healthy fats that your body needs.
 This helps you feel full.